PlumpMath/blender_patch_templates/readme.rst

 Blender Patch Templates
 #######################

-This repository is to host patches which apply to the Blender ``git.blender.org``, which are good examples of how to add functionality.
+This repository is meant to host patches which apply to the Blender ``git.blender.org``, which are good examples of how to add functionality.

 Motivation
 ==========

-Blender is a complex application, some changes may end up needing to touch C, C++, Python and build systems (CMake and SCons), this increases the barrier of entry to anyone who is interested to become involved.
+Blender is a complex application, some changes may end up needing to touch C, C++, Python and build systems (CMake and SCons).
+This increases the barrier of entry to anyone who is interested to become involved.

-Tutorials can work however you end up copying and pasting from them and when they become out-dated its not always clear if the changes are made incorrectly or if the tutorial its self is wrong.
+Tutorials _can_ work, often however you end up copying and pasting from them; when they become outdated, it is not always clear if the changes are made incorrectly or if the tutorial itself is wrong.

 Proposal
 ========

-While we can't expect to make this process _easy_ we can at least provide some examples to help developers.
+While we can't expect to make this process _easy_, we can at least provide some examples to help developers.

-This repository plans to host multiple patches, each which can be applied on its own and makes some addition to Blender which can be used as the basis for further work.
+This repository plans to host multiple patches, each of which can be applied on its own and which makes some addition to Blender that can serve as a basis for further work.

 Goals
 -----

 - Help new developers understand Blender's codebase.
-- Patches should be well commented to help in understanding the purpose of changes.
+- Patches should be well commented, to help in understanding the purpose of changes.
 - Patches should be easily manipulated and customized once applied.
 - Patches should be up to date and apply to the latest revision of Blender's git repository.